-We welcome comments and corrections and suggest that the appropriate form is an email in English addressed to keith.dexter29@btinternet.com, or, in Russian, to irodiono@mail.ru.
+We welcome comments and corrections and suggest that the appropriate form is an email in English addressed to The.Dexters@virgin.net, or, in Russian, to irodiono@mail.ru or irodiono@gmail.ru.

 We welcome additional information, which must be fully referenced if we are to incorporate it into future editions.